karlospn/mytechramblings-site-source-code/content/posts/trying-out-the-built-in-container-support-for-the-dotnet-7-sdk.md

 # **Testing the resulting container image**

-We have successfully created the BookStore API container image using the ``container support for .NET SDK``, but does it work?
+We have successfully created the BookStore API container image using the container support for .NET SDK, but does it work?

-First thing, let's run it using the  ``docker run -d -p 5001:8080 bookstore-webapi`` command, then let's send a request to ``https:\\localhost:8080\api\orders`` using cURL, and it doesn't work...
+Let's run it using the  ``docker run -d -p 5001:8080 bookstore-webapi`` command and then let's send a request to ``https:\\localhost:8080\api\orders`` using cURL, and it doesn't work...

-What seems strange is that the container is running properly, but is listening on port ``80`` instead of the ``8080`` we defined on our base image Dockerfile.
+The container appears to be running properly, but what it seems weird is that Kestrel is listening on port ``80`` instead of port ``8080`` that it was the one we defined on our base image using the ``ASPNETCORE_URLS`` environment variable.

 ![container-tools-sdk-starting-port](/img/container-tools-sdk-starting-port.png)

-If we open a shell session inside the container using the ``docker exec -it <container-id> sh`` command, it seems that the ``root`` user is the one who owns the ``/app`` folder, but have created a non-root user called ``devsecops`` who should own this directory.
+If we open a Shell session inside the container using the ``docker exec -it <container-id> sh`` command, it seems that the ``root`` user owns the ``/app`` folder, but have created a non-root user called ``devsecops`` who should own this directory.

 ![container-tools-sdk-pernissions](/img/container-tools-sdk-pernissions.png)

-It seems that the ``container support for .NET`` when creates an image overrides the values of the users, permissions and the running port, which represents a problem when running on a non-80 port or using a non-root user.
+It seems that the container support for .NET takes a few concessions when creating an image, there are certain values that grt overriden like the running port or the users and permissions, which represents a problem if you're running an app that listens on a non-80 port or uses a non-root user.

-In fact, if we try to run the BookStore API on port 80 using the ``docker run -d -p 5001:80 bookstore-webapi`` command, it works perfectly.
+In fact, if we try to run the BookStore API on port 80 using the ``docker run -d -p 5001:80 bookstore-webapi`` command, it app works perfectly.

-- Taking a look at [GitHub](https://github.com/dotnet/sdk-container-builds/issues/165), it seems that there is an ongoing issue with users and permissions ``when using the container support for .NET``.
+- Taking a look at [GitHub](https://github.com/dotnet/sdk-container-builds/issues/165), it seems that there is an ongoing issue with users and permissions.